 They’re also extremely versatile, as you can pretty much wear one during any season of the year, though they’re especially useful in the fall.
 For the winter, nothing keeps you warm like a quality cardigan, and never turn away from an oversized sweater with chinos and boots if you’re looking to stay both insulated and stylish.

-When looking for these cold-weather must-have, most thrift stores and major retailers will offer rack after rack of inventory.
+When looking for these cold-weather must-have, most thrift stores, major retailers and sites like Insight Clothing will offer rack after rack of inventory.

 Joggers & Jeans for Days

 Joggers and jeans are two key elements in a college student’s style bible for a few reasons.

 Joggers are fashionable and comfortable by nature.
 Guys and girls alike wear them because of their versatility in color and material.
 They’re actually a great substitute to the old, faithful grey sweatpants that everyone wears as well.

 Jeans, on the other hand, are good for a casual and business casual setting.
 A solid dark blue or light wash pair of jeans are essential to anyone’s wardrobe.
 They can be worn with a t-shirt or a blazer and button down.
 Both pants allow you to switch it up however and whenever you’d like.